Leukemia in Cats; Feline Leukemia Virus

 - Stomach ulcers

-Cats infected with FeLV display an array of symptoms that, when spotted, can act as red flags indicating something is wrong within your cat’s immune system.
-First and foremost, leukemia in cats suppresses the feline immune system, leaving cats in a dangerous circumstance.
+Cats with FeLV infection display an array of symptoms that, when spotted, can act as red flags indicating something is wrong within your cat’s immune system.
+First and foremost, leukemia in cats suppresses feline immunity, leaving cats in a dangerous circumstance.

-A suppressed immune system means the cat is immunocompromised, which makes cats vulnerable to catching diseases.
+A suppressed immune system means the cat is immunocompromised, which makes cats vulnerable to secondary infections.
 When immune systems are compromised, cats have a more challenging time fighting off bacteria and illnesses, proving to be fatal if not treated immediately.

 On top of a suppressed immune system, bone marrow suppression is another symptom of leukemia in cats.
 Technically speaking, this form of leukemia causes bone marrow suppression.
 Still, suppressed bone marrow is recognized as a symptom of the virus because recognizing suppressed bone marrow can help the medical professionals treat your cat.